-Tamil Nadu anti-corruption cops raid ED office after arresting agency’s officer in bribery case
+Tamil Nadu anti-corruption police raid ED office after arresting agency’s officer in bribery case

 The complainant in the case was a government doctor, identified as Dr Suresh Babu, who had been named in a disproportionate assets case registered in 2018, The Hindu reported.
 Although the proceedings of the case had completed and Babu faced departmental action, he was summoned by the central agency’s Madurai office a few months ago.

-Tiwari had allegedly threatened Babu with arrest if he did not pay a bribe of Rs 3 crore to him.
+Tiwari had allegedly threatened Babu with arrest if he did not pay a bribe of Rs 3 crore.
 Subsequently, Babu reportedly negotiated the deal with Tiwari to bring down the amount to Rs 51 lakh.
 On November 1, Babu reportedly paid over Rs 20 lakh in cash to Tiwari.

-However, the doctor lodged a complaint with the Tamil Nadu Police after the central agency officer demanded the rest of the payment, The Hindu reported.
+The doctor lodged a complaint with the Tamil Nadu Police after the central agency officer demanded the rest of the payment, The Hindu reported.

-A team of Directorate of Vigilance and Anti-Corruption officials then reportedly directed Babu to hand over Rs 20 lakh cash to Tiwari on Friday.
+Directorate of Vigilance and Anti-Corruption officials then reportedly directed Babu to hand over Rs 20 lakh cash to Tiwari on Friday.
 After Tiwari collected the cash, the Tamil Nadu Police team intercepted the Enforcement Directorate officer’s vehicle at the Kodaikanal road toll collection plaza, The Hindu reported.

-The police seized the cash from the car and took him for interrogation.
+The police seized the cash from the car and took him in for interrogation.

-Tiwari was reportedly taken to Madurai where the police conducted a search at his house in the Kosakulam locality.
+Tiwari was reportedly taken to Madurai where the police searched his house in the Kosakulam locality.
 The team then reportedly searched the Enforcement Directorate office in Madurai by the state’s anti-corruption officials.

-This comes as the central agency has stepped up its raids across states that are not ruled by the Bharatiya Janata Party for cases related to financial frauds.
+This comes as the central agency has stepped up raids across states that are not ruled by the Bharatiya Janata Party in cases related to financial fraud.

-The Enforcement Directorate has been carrying out a series of raids and investigating cases against Tamil Nadu ministers and senior state government officials.
+The Enforcement Directorate has been investigating cases against Tamil Nadu ministers and senior state government officials.
 On June 14, the central agency had arrested Tamil Nadu Minister V Senthil Balaji in a money laundering case.

 Last week, the Dravida Munnetra Kazhagam-led state government had moved the Madras High Court against the Enforcement Directorate summons to 10 district collectors as part of an investigation into alleged irregularities and malpractices in the mining and sale of river sand in Tamil Nadu.

-However, this is not the first time that a state police has arrested an official of the central agency on corruption charges in recent weeks.
+This is not the first time that a state police has arrested an official of the central agency on corruption charges in recent weeks.
 On November 2, the Rajasthan Anti-Corruption Bureau had arrested an Enforcement Directorate official and his associate for allegedly accepting a bribe of Rs 15 lakh.

 Also read: How the Modi government has weaponised the ED to go after India’s Opposition